mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-query-query.markdown

 title: sqlalchemy.orm.query Query Example Code
 category: page
 slug: sqlalchemy-orm-query-query-examples
-sortorder: 500031081
+sortorder: 500031083
 toc: False
 sidebartitle: sqlalchemy.orm.query Query
 meta: Example code for understanding how to use the Query class from the sqlalchemy.orm.query module of the SQLAlchemy project.

-Query is a class within the sqlalchemy.orm.query module of the SQLAlchemy project.
+`Query` is a class within the `sqlalchemy.orm.query` module of the SQLAlchemy project.

+<a href="/sqlalchemy-orm-query-querycontext-examples.html">QueryContext</a>
+is another callable from the `sqlalchemy.orm.query` package with code examples.

 ## Example 1 from graphene-sqlalchemy
 [graphene-sqlalchemy](https://github.com/graphql-python/graphene-sqlalchemy)